 I came across this recipe on a website called just a pinch, and the photo itself reminded me so much of carrot cake…and I love carrot cake.
 This was not only easy to make but I will tell you that it is also a cake that you can definitely dress up for a nicer function where a more decorated version would be required.

 Susan, who posted the recipe for the cake, suggested that the sugar be cut back to 1 ½ cups.
 After making the recipe twice, I ended up cutting the sugar back to 1 ¼ cups.
 If you would like it sweeter, by all means keep it at the suggested amount.
 I also added fresh pineapple and not canned crushed pineapple as the recipe suggested…mostly because I have an aversion to canned anything these days, but canned pineapple is the easier way to go.
-I also added a little oil which the recipe really needed for a more well rounded moistness and I also added a little dessicated coconut.
+Since I did not add canned pineapple, I also did not add the juice as the recipe suggested.
+The recipe worked just fine without it, but use it if you like.
+I also added a little oil which the recipe really needed for a more well rounded moistness plus I added a little dessicated coconut.
 If you don’t like coconut, just omit it.

 I will tell you that the house smelled absolutely amazing from the pineapple as it was baking and we really could not wait to dig in.
 The cake is served with a cream cheese frosting which makes for a totally irresistible combination.
 I have provided my own cream cheese frosting recipe, but feel free to use your own if you have one that you enjoy.
 This cake will not rise very much, so it will be very easy for you to add your frosting evenly.
 Once you start eating this cake, you will find it hard to pull yourself away from the table…

 Preacher’s Cake (makes 1-8” x 8” square cake)

 2 teaspoons vanilla (or rum/rum extract if you like)

 2 tablespoons canola oil (I used walnut oil)